SatbirTanda/sdl_ios_guides/docs/Displaying Information/Menus/index.md

 | List with search | A vertical list of text with a search field in the HMI |
 | Keyboard         | A keyboard shows up immediately in the HMI |

-!!! note
+!!!
+NOTE
-Keyboard is currently only supported for the navigation app type and it's use is slightly different.
+Keyboard is currently only supported for the navigation app type and its use is slightly different.
 See [mobile navigation](Mobile Navigation/Keyboard Input) for more details.
 !!!

 #### Objective-C